THE UNIVERSITY OF THE THIRD AGE

 Please bring a packed lunch to eat en-route, but we will also try to finish the walk at a suitable point for refreshment before returning to York.

-Venue: Nature reserves, Wildlife Trust reserves and access land within a 35-mile radius of York are some of the places visited.
-Group members are expected to make their own way to the venues but it may be possible for car sharing to be arranged after the first walk.
+Venue: Anywhere there is a good assemblage of wild flowers within a 35-mile radius of York.
+Group members need to make their own way to the venues so transport is required but it may be possible for car sharing to be arranged after the first walk.

-The walks are on Mondays at 2-4 week intervals, meeting at 10.30hrs.
-It is anticipated there will be 6 walks starting in April and finishing in late August/September.
-The dates and locations of the walks will be sent to group members in February 2017.
+Walks are on Mondays at 2-4 week intervals, meeting at 10.30hrs starting in April and finishing in late August/September.
+It is anticipated there will be 6 walks.
+The dates and locations of the walks will be sent to group members in February 2018.

 Walks in and around York, using public transport if possible.